Solutions for Smoke, Pollution, and Daily Damage

 Wavy hair doesn’t quite hold a curl, but flaunts a lovely S-shape curve in its strands.
 These waves can enjoy significant definition when styled with a gel or mousse, but make sure to avoid cream products.

-While those with wavy hair may use more product than other hair types to achieve definition, beware of product buildup in the scalp.
-Wavy hair types may also be overzealous with hot hair tools, in an attempt to straighten those ‘S’ curves.
-If you have color treated hair – or hair that’s over-exposed to the elements – constant hot tool use could be what’s tipping dryness and hair damage over the edge.
+While those with wavy hair may use more product than other hair types to achieve definition, beware of product buildup on the scalp.
+Wavy hair types may also be overzealous with hot hair tools, tempting to straighten those ‘S’ curves.
+If you have color-treated hair – or hair that’s over-exposed to the elements – constant hot tool use could be what’s tipping dryness and hair damage over the edge.

 Curly